Bull Run, 2nd Battle of, Va.,1862

 Identifier: SC 01262

 Scope and Contents Letters, 1861-1898, bulk, 1861-1864, of Edward R. Jones, Jr. of Co.
-K, 95th Penn.
-Vols.
-(Col. John M. Gosline's Penn.
-Zouaves) written to his mother, aunt, cousin, and William Butt, Jr. Letters were written from Virginia, Maryland, and Washington, D.C. and describe camp-life, battle, express his views on the war, and discuss family affairs.
+K, 95th Pennsylvania Volunteers.
+(Col. John M. Gosline's Pennsylvania Zouaves) written to his mother, aunt, cousin, and William Butt, Jr. Letters were written from Virginia, Maryland, and Washington, D.C. and describe camp life and battle, express his views on the war, and discuss family affairs.
 Includes a description of John S. Mosby's Partisan Rangers and Jones' part at the Battle of Fredericksburg (1862).
-He also discusses battle conditions at...
+He also...